kyzyto/CSCI-4030U/README.md

 Big Data Analytics

 ### Description
 This course covers advanced topics in data process and analytics with special emphasis on Big Data.
-Topics of the course included, but are not limited to, indexing structures for fast information retrieval, query processing algorithms, distributed storage and processing, scalable machine learning and statistical techniques, and trends of modern very large scale data systems.
+Topics of the course include, but are not limited to, indexing structures for fast information retrieval, query processing algorithms, distributed storage and processing, scalable machine learning and statistical techniques, and trends of modern very large scale data systems.
 I gained an understanding on the theoretical foundation and practical design principles of modern Big Data processing systems

 ### Course Outline
 1. Data Mining